ATTX-project/ATTX-project.github.io/Import/attx_project/ServiceDiscovery-Implementation.md

 1. accessing a service remote API such as HTTP/REST  at a particular location (host and port) via an client (e.g. browser, DPU);
 2. having different services talking to one another.

-While in both cases the Server-Side Service Discovery pattern could be used, it seems more feasible, to have the services talking to one another by querying the Service Registry/Discovery service directly.
+While in both cases the Server-Side Service Discovery pattern could be used, it seems more feasible, to have the services talking to one another by querying the Service Registry/Discovery service directly or using Docker Flow Proxy (just for registering, TBD if they can talk to one another via Docker Flow Proxy) - see [Consul for Service Discovery on Docker Swarm](Consul-for-Service-Discovery-on-Docker-Swarm.md) for more details.

 ```
 Client          Proxy/Router         Service Registry/Discovery      Service A